-Why Astronomical Drug Prices Are Bad For Health – And Profits
+Why Astronomical Drug Prices Are Bad For Health — And Profits

 Part of what you are arguing is that changes in global pricing could potentially benefit pharmaceutical companies by giving them increased access to billions of new customers in low- and middle-income countries.
 Have you seen an example of this?

 Absolutely.
 We saw this with hepatitis C, where at first, the treatment was priced so high in the U.S. and in Europe it was unaffordable in most of the world.
-[The hepatitis C treatment released by the biopharmaceutical company Gilead in 2014 cost more than a thousand dollars a pill, and a single course of treatment was approximately $80,000.]
+[The hepatitis C treatment released by the biopharmaceutical company Gilead in 2014 cost more than $1,000 per pill, and a single course of treatment was approximately $80,000.]

 Other manufacturers in certain regions of the world [were allowed] to produce the medicines and supply them to certain areas at a much lower price.
 [Gilead granted licenses to two companies to produce generic versions of the drug to sell only in low-income countries.
 These were markets where few customers could afford the original list price.]
 And we saw the price of the hepatitis C medicines fall dramatically.